Colin Moynihan, 4th Baron Moynihan

-Colin Berkeley Moynihan, 4th Baronet, 4th Baron Moynihan (born 13 September 1955), is a British Olympic silver medalist, businessman, Conservative politician, and sports administrator.
-Lord Moynihan served as chairman of the British Olympic Association (BOA) from 2005 to 2012.
+Colin Berkeley Moynihan, 4th Baron Moynihan, 4th Baronet (born 13 September 1955), is a British Olympic silver medalist, politician, businessman and sports administrator.
+Lord Moynihan served as the Chairman of the British Olympic Association (BOA) from 2005 to 2012.
+A member of the Conservative Party, he was as a Member of Parliament (MP) representing the constituency of Lewisham East from 1983 to 1992, and was the Minister for Sport from 1987 to 1990.
+He became a member of the House of Lords in 1997.

 Biography

 Early life

 Moynihan is the son of Patrick Moynihan, 2nd Baron Moynihan, by his second wife June Elizabeth Hopkins, daughter of Arthur Stanley Covacic Hopkins.
 He was educated in the state system, including at secondary level, but studied at Monmouth School with a Music Scholarship from 1968 to 1973.

-In 1974 he went up to University College, Oxford, graduating in 1977 with a BA in Politics, Philosophy and Economics (proceeding MA in 1982).
+In 1974 he went to University College, Oxford, graduating in 1977 with a BA in Politics, Philosophy and Economics (proceeding MA in 1982).
 He was a "double blue" coxing the victorious Oxford University crew in the 1977 Oxford and Cambridge Boat Race and boxing against Cambridge in the Bantamweight division.
 He beat Benazir Bhutto in the election for the Presidency of the Oxford Union in 1976 and won the Trans-Atlantic Universities Debating Competition the same year.
 In 1977, he was awarded the Fiddian Post-Graduate Research Scholarship in Politics at Brasenose College, Oxford, which he did not take up in favour of working at the Westburn sugar refinery in Greenock for Tate & Lyle.

 In 2007, he was awarded an Honorary Doctor of Philosophy by the London Metropolitan University.